We have not won at Paris But we will win

 This weekend saw people descend on Wellington from around the country as part of Oil Free Wellington’s Change Everything Gathering and Community Flotilla.
 The gathering on Saturday saw Maori and Pacific voices talk about the interrelated impacts of climate change, colonisation and capitalism.
 Poverty campaigners, Unionists, and grass roots community groups discussed real solutions to climate change, firmly rooted in the concept of climate justice.
 (If you couldn’t make it but would like to hear some of the speeches please check this blog for updates)

 We demonstrated one aspect of these real solutions on Sunday.
 A flotilla of one hundred people, with kayaks, paddle boards, dingies, and waka held a practice blockade in Wellington harbour.
 We unfurled a banner telling the fossil fuel industry to expect resistance, and demonstrated part of the action required to stop the industry and fight for climate justice.
-The flotilla was supported by a hundred on-shore talking about how ordinary people and grass roots and community organisations will create the meaningful change needed to 12359989_929058503842814_6320376157799405190_nfairly address climate change and its causes.
+The flotilla was supported by a hundred on-shore talking about how ordinary people and grass roots and community organisations will create the meaningful change needed to fairly address climate change and its causes.

 All of this happened while, on the other side of the world, delegations cried and cheered each other on for creating a climate change agreement which allows its under lying causes to continue.
 This agreement does not do enough to address climate change let alone deal with the social and political structures these negotiations have been part of and perpetuate.
 An aspirational target of a warming of 1.5 degrees celsius has been made, enough to give Pacific Island countries a chance of survival, but the non-binding emissions reductions committed to by countries lock the world in for much more than even the agreed 2 degrees warming limit.